-3-0-3 Prerequisite: ACED 2400, CS 1000, or consent of instructor.
-Development of the
+ACED 4100 Advanced Computer Technology 3-0-3 Prerequisite: ACED 3400 or consent of the instructor.
+Development of advanced skills in word processing, spreadsheets, databases, communications, and presentation software.
+Emphasis placed on customizing software applications to make the computerized workplace more productive.
+ACED 4160 Administrative Office Procedures 3-0-3 Prerequisites: ACED 3000 and ACED 3400.
+Development of increased awareness of the role and scope of the administrative assistant position.
+This course will focus on basic and expanded job responsibilities, professionalism, and the performance of simulated office activities.
+ACED 4300 Practicum in Adult and Career Education 3 hours credit Prerequisite: Senior Standing and major in appropriate specialization; permission of the advisor must be obtained before registration.
 ACED 4310 Practicum in Adult and Career Education 3 hours credit Prerequisite: Senior Standing and major in appropriate specialization; permission of the advisor must be obtained before registration.
 ACED 4320 Practicum in Adult and Career Education 3 hours credit Prerequisite: Senior Standing and major in appropriate specialization; permission of the advisor must be obtained before registration.
-ACED 4400 Methods and Media for Teaching Accounting and Basic Business Subjects 3-0-3 Prerequisites: ACCT 2101, BUSA 2106, ECON 1500.
+ACED 4400 Methods and Media for Teaching Accounting and Basic Business Subjects 3-0-3 Prereguisites: ACED 2999, ACCT 2101, BUSA 2106, ECON 1500.
 Methods, materials, and evaluative procedures for teaching effectively in accounting and in the basic business subjects.
 Field experiences required.
 ACED 4410 New Teacher Institute 6-0-6 Basic instructional and management skills for new secondary career education teachers.
-Emphasis is on survival skills related to teaching methodology and curriculum implementa- tion that will help them to be successful during their first or second user of teaching tion that will help them to be successful during their first or second year of teaching.
-ACED 4420 Advanced New Teacher Institute 3-0-3 to 6-0-6 Follow-up course for participants in ACED 4410 or for experienced secondary career educa- tion teachers.
-Emphasis is on foundations of career education and/or classroom management strategies.
-ACED 4500 Methods and Media for Teaching Business Skill Subjects 3-0-3 Prerequisite: ACED 4400 with a grade of "C" or better.
+Emphasis is on survival skills related to teaching methodology and curriculum implementation that will help them to be successful during their first or second year of teaching.
+ACED 4500 Methods and Media for Teaching Business Skill Subjects 3-0-3 Prerequisite: ACED 1999; ACED 4400 with a grade of "C" or better.
 Methods, materials, and evaluative procedures for teaching effectively in keyboarding, information processing, office education, and cooperative business education.
 Field experiences required.
 ACED 4510 Curriculum Development in Adult and Career Education 3-0-3 Principles and procedures for analyzing, describing, and classifying occupations; selecting and sequencing program objectives, units, and tasks, and specifying instructional outcomes.
 Emphasis is placed on actual occupational analysis and breakdown of responsibilities.
 ACED 4550 Health and Safety in the Work Environment 3-0-3 Acquaints students with health and safety issues in technical occupations.
 Emphasis will be on safety regulations, agencies, codes, health issues, environmental concerns in industry, and ergonomic environmental factors in the workplace.
 ACED 4560 Safety and Liability in the Career Education Classroom 3-0-3 Investigation of safety in a classroom/laboratory setting, the need for appropriate safety programs, planning a safe environment, and addressing teacher and student liability issues.
 Emphasis is placed on planning programs that employ accident prevention methodology and foster liability awareness.
 ACED 4600 Directed Study in Adult and Career Education 1-0-1 to 3-0-3 Prerequisite: Consent of the department head.
 An opportunity for intensive individual study on an approved topic.
-ACED 4610 Individualizing Instruction in Adult and Career Education 3-0-3 Individualized techniques of instruction in career education settings, pre-testing instruments, preparation of materials, and evaluation of instruction.
 ACED 4670 Techniques of Student Evaluation in Adult and Career Education 3-0-3 Principles and methods of measurement and evaluation in adult and career education programs, emphasizing the administration, scoring, and interpretation of written and performance tests.

-ACED 4680 Instructional Materials Development in Adult and Career Education 3-0-3 Principles and procedures for planning and developing both print-based and non-print instructional materials for use in the Technical, Trade and Industrial classroom and laboratory.
+- ACED 4680 Instructional Materials Development in Adult and Career Education 3-0-3 Principles and procedures for planning and developing both print-based and non-print instructional materials for use in the Technical, Trade and Industrial classroom and laboratory. - ACED 4690 Methods of Instruction in Adult and Career Education 3-0-3 Methods of effective teaching in the Technical, Trade and Industrial classroom and laboratory.
+Emphasis is placed on the instructor's role in the classroom and the delivery of content.